-- Click the Publish scripts in debug mode check box to view in-depth troubleshooting information should the component not function properly when published. - Select the language (English or German) of your component script. - In the Database prefix field, enter a prefix for the file names that the NOF FAQ Component generates in the scripts directory.
-For example, if you create a .csv file with a prefix of categories, the .csv file is created as categories.csv. - To save the FAQ Admin Component settings as a profile that can be applied to additional NOF FAQ components that you add to your site, click Save Profile.
-See "Creating Component Profiles" on page 599. - 9.
-Click OK to close the FAQ Details dialog box.
+- 8. Click General tab to configure the general settings for your FAQ Details page. - Click the Publish scripts in debug mode check box to view in-depth troubleshooting information should the component not function properly when published. - Select the language (English or German) of your component script. - In the Database prefix field, enter a prefix for the file names that the NOF FAQ Component generates in the scripts directory.
+For example, if you create a .csv file with a prefix of categories, the .csv file is created as categories.csv. - Click the Wizard button to launch the DB Creation Wizard.
+See "Using the DB Creation Wizard" on page 723.